-The curriculum of Forest School is made up of multiple layers – layers that are connected to Nature & Place, Self & Community.
+The curriculum for Take Root Forest School’s homeschool age programs emerges through multiple layers – layers that are connected to Nature & Place, Self & Community.
 The curriculum emerges, not only from the predictable rhythms of the seasons, but also from the innate wonder, curiosity and interests of the children as they meander through the forest.

-The Take Root Team of teachers breaks everything down into a flow of learning by building a curriculum and connecting it to the children’s experiences.
+The Take Root Team of teachers breaks everything down into a flow of learning by building a curriculum and connecting it to the children’s experiences as they have them.
 Using the seasonal shifts, the local ecology, community, place, and age-appropriate standards, the teachers and directors create a well-rounded, whole-child, experiential process that inspires creativity and love for learning.

 Take Root Forest School’s multi-subject approach to learning, integrating wider subjects and disciplines while focusing on exploration, play and discovery allows for development of the whole child…Head (through transformative experience and reflection), Heart (through relating and or connecting on a deeper level) & Hands (through hands-on engagement).